Platinum Jewelry 101: What to Know Before You Buy

 15. What Are the Cons of Platinum?

 • Price.
-A piece of platinum jewelry generally costs about 30% more than the same piece done in 18 karat white gold.
+A piece of platinum jewelry often costs more than the same piece done in 18 karat white gold.
 This is because platinum has greater density than gold, so more is needed to create items of the same size.
 Platinum alloys also have higher purity than gold alloys.

 16. Is Platinum Better Than Gold?